core-code-abel/friends-recognition/README.md

 ## How to use it...

-Just clone the repo and run the notebook
+Just clone the repo, install dependencies on requirements.txt and run the notebook